Ircam-WAM/improtech-website/pages/Program.md

 In this presentation, we will discuss the integration of Somax2 into musical composition through the works of Lara Morciano and José Miguel Fernández.
 We will also present the Somax2Collider environment for Spatial Interactive Agents, which is a preliminary approach to using agents in the context of spatialized improvisation using the SuperCollider software and a system of wireless connected speakers.

-**[Nao Tokui](https://neutone.ai/blog/meet-the-team-nao-tokui)** (Qosmo Inc.), Surfing musical creativity with AI — what DJing with AI taught me

-Nao Tokui discusses the progression of his AI DJ project, which incorporates machine learning systems for live performances, and shares the insights he gained from it.
-He also explores the potential implications of the latest AI technology in music improvisation.

 **[Steve Lehman](https://www.stevelehman.com/)** , Professor of Music at CalArts, Current Trends in Computer-Driven Interactivity with Tempo-Based Rhythm